Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/eb.md

 ## Elastic Beanstalk and HTTPS

-- SSL certificate can be loaded from the console (EB console, load balancer configuration) or from the config .ebextensions/securelistener-alb.config
+- SSL certificate can be loaded from the console (EB console, load balancer configuration) or from the `config .ebextensions`/`securelistener-alb.config`
 - SSL certificates can be provisioned using  ACM (AWS Certificate Manager) or CLI
 - Must configure SG with allowing port 443
 - Redirect HTTP to HTTPS: